Italian ironclad Enrico Dandolo: 1895–1920

-At the start of the Italo-Turkish War of 1911–1912, Italia was assigned to the 5th Division of the Italian fleet, the ironclads Italia and Lepanto, but she saw no action during the conflict.
+At the start of the Italo-Turkish War of 1911–1912, Enrico Dandolo was assigned to the 5th Division of the Italian fleet, along with the ironclads Italia and Lepanto, but she saw no action during the conflict.
 She became the guardship at Tobruk, Libya in 1913 and was transferred to Brindisi and Venice during World War I. While stationed at Brindisi, six of her 37 mm guns were removed.
 She was stricken on 23 January 1920 and later broken up for scrap.